pharmbio/pharmbio-web/content/tool/ndcp.md

 docker run -p 8080:8083
 ```

+## Running example
+A running example is deployed at http://ndcp.service.pharmb.io

+{{< figure src="/img/tool/ndcp/ndcp.png" caption="Figure 2: Example of a running deployment of NDCP.">}}

 ## Ligand-based implementation
 The implementation uses CPSign (http://cpsign-docs.genettasoft.com/) as the underlying modeling method with SVM and Signatures.
 A license is required but these are generously provided by [GenettaSoft](http://www.genettasoft.com).